WattWozy/containerBots/README.md

 - Automate processing files: chunking and vectorizing.
 - Orchestrate containers to talk and exchange info
 - Define a pipeline for tought process
+- check how the graduates are doing their multi bot communication repo

 # Intro:
 - The goal for this repo is to test which configuration can be **the easiest and most stable way for creating a simple LLM ai-bot and ai-agent**.